Teegalapahad

-Teegalapahad is a census town in Adilabad district of the Indian state of Telangana.
+Teegalapahad is a census town located in Adilabad district of the Indian state of Telangana.

 Demographics

 As of 2001, the India census established that Teegalapahad had a population of 33,070.
 Males constitute 51% of the population and females 49%.
 Teegalapahad has an average literacy rate of 64%, higher than the national average of 59.5%: male literacy is 71%, and female literacy is 55%.
 In Teegalapahad, 11% of the population is under 6 years of age.